top of page

 A group of students sits in the snow surrouding a group of three adults with equipment, photos, and a white board.

-A collaborative outdoor learning pathway hosted by multiple community organizations reaching all students at at Nooksack Valley Middle School starting in 2022.
+A collaborative outdoor learning pathway hosted by multiple community organizations serving all students at

 RCO-svg-logo-White-01.png